bfxy/bfxy-elevator/docs/source/using_the_elevator.rst

 Using the elevator
 ==================

 Using the elevator is as straightforward and inherent as doing any other everyday routine.
-You only have to know you destination story, and to be a little patient for an elevator to arrive on busy days.
+You only have to know you destination story, and to be a little patient for the elevator to arrive on busy days.

 General safety
 --------------